axoflow/axosyslog-core-docs/content/docs/chapter-sources/configuring-source-mbox/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-Using the `mbox()` driver, {{% productparam "abbrev" %}} can read email messages from local mbox files, and convert them to multiline log messages.
+Using the `mbox()` driver, {{% param "product.abbrev" %}} can read email messages from local mbox files, and convert them to multiline log messages.

 This driver has only one required option, the filename of the mbox file.
-To use the `mbox()` driver, the `scl.conf` file must be included in your {{% productparam "abbrev" %}} configuration:
+To use the `mbox()` driver, the `scl.conf` file must be included in your {{% param "product.abbrev" %}} configuration:

 ```c